Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Introduction

 The outline of this paper is as follows: In Section~\ref{sec:nmr} we briefly discuss the basics of NMR spectroscopy, and in Section~\ref{sec:solver} we explain the details of our solver.
 In Section~\ref{sec:exact} we discuss the performance of our solver when applied to a collection of molecules for which we possess an exact solution, and in Section~\ref{sec:larger} we consider this performance for molecules for which we do not have an exact solution.
+In Section~\ref{sec:improve} we discuss the necessary extensions to our basic solver when handling certain special molecules.
 We conclude in Section~\ref{sec:conclusion}.
 In Appendix~\ref{sec:appSF} we explain how the particular spectral function we compute is related to quantities measured in an NMR experiment.
 In Appendix~\ref{sec:appCalc} we discuss how we compute certain accuracy metrics based on the output of our solver.
 In Appendix~\ref{sec:appParam} we list where we obtain the parameters which define the molecules we study in this work.
 In Appendix~\ref{sec:appExtraData} we display some additional supporting data which was omitted from the main text.